inferno-framework/client-fhir-testing/README.md

 and put in the address of the proxy service <br />
 `http://host.docker.internal:9292`

-2. Run tests, check the database for logged data.
+2. Run tests, check the database for logged HTTP transactions.